Mandatory requirements

 Across Alberta, there is a continued need for qualified Emergency Medical Responders (EMRs) who can support patients and EMS teams in fast-moving situations.
 SAIT's Emergency Medical Responder certificate program is approved by the Alberta College of Paramedics (ACoP) and meets all required provincial training program standards.
 This certificate consists of two required courses that together prepare you with the entry-level knowledge, practical skills, and professional judgment needed for EMR practice in Alberta.
 To work as a licensed EMR, you must also complete the provincial certification process through the ACoP.

 Guided by licensed instructors with real field experience, you’ll learn through a blended model that combines online, self-directed study with mandatory in-person skills labs.
-You’ll also complete the program’s Ride Along requirement after both courses, where you support EMS professionals in real prehospital settings.
+You’ll also complete the program’s practicum requirement after both courses, where you support EMS professionals in real prehospital settings.
 During these shifts, you’ll demonstrate professionalism through appropriate patient engagement and observe how trained responders apply the skills and judgment you’ve developed throughout the program.

 Most learners complete the certificate in eight to ten consecutive weeks.
 Throughout the program, you’ll build competence in patient assessment, trauma and medical response, communication, scene safety, and equipment use — while also strengthening resilience, situational awareness, and the mindset needed to perform effectively under pressure.
 The program is fast-paced and requires strong self-management, as you’ll be expected to learn theoretical content independently and arrive at labs ready to apply what you’ve studied.